 While they may have been using Silver Cross’ brand of stroller, they did not consent to use of their image in an advertising campaign.
-Suffice it to say, that would cost a lot more than just the price of the stroller.
-Without assuming Silver Cross made this error, I have often found that businesses will advertise based on the “truth” that a notable personality shopped at a certain store, stayed at a particular hotel, or had a preference for certain brands.
-If patronizing a particular business was all it took for that business to have a right to “truthfully” advertise that notable personality’s preferences, then the licensing business, not to mention the law, would be very different indeed.
+If patronizing a particular business was all it took for that business to have a right to advertise that personality’s preferences, then the licensing business, not to mention the law, would be very different indeed.
 Here’s a link to the story announcing the $5M suit.

 In the latest celebrity rights acquisition, it was announced recently that investment firm Hilco Consumer Capital has acquired 50% of House of Marley, LLC, the entity founded by the family of Bob Marley, for an estimated $20 million.
 A press release reports that the new owners will “spend whatever it takes to stop infringements on this business” and estimate that once the market is clear, Bob Marley could represent a billion dollar brand.
 Hilco has also invested in the intellectual property assets of other businesses such as Sharper Image and Linens ‘n Things.
 One of the key elements in such an acquisition is the Right of Publicity.
 Bob Marley is an evergreen property with tremendous potential.